brandtkeller/home-lab/1-Infrastructure/README.md

 # Infrastructure

-This document will outline the plan and catalog current state of the infrastructure.
+This document will outline the plan to establish and update infrastructure.

+## Cattle-not-Pets
+Having a plan for keeping infrastructure from becoming stale.
+Define a process for blue/green and updating underyling virtual machines and cluster as required to stay up-to-date.

+### Blue/Green
+What would this look like based on the services provided?

 ## Hardware
 R710